 - Replacement parts were reported to be hard to replace

-The Javelina while looks like a small pig is not of the pig family at all.
-If you are an avid hunter in the Southwest portion of the United States you have come across these tiny ferousious critters hunting deer, bear, quail, or even dove.
+The Javelina while looking like a small pig is not of the pig family at all.
+If you are an avid hunter in the Southwest portion of the United States you have come across these tiny ferocious critters hunting deer, bear, quail, or even dove.

-The Woodland Series by Rinehart has a solid, UV-resistant FX Foam body with a solid Signature, Self-Healing Foam replaceable insert.
-The real life design has a true to form size and is a great 3D practice target.
+The Javelina Series by Rinehart has a solid, UV-resistant FX Foam body with a solid Signature, Self-Healing Foam replaceable insert.
+The real-life design has a true-to-form size and is a great 3D practice target.

 - The perfect 3D option for youth beginner archer shooters